-I was working full-time as a carpenter and joiner, living up in the Scottish Highlands when I decided to look into furthering my education.
-I had a well-developed set of manual skills for joinery, fabrication and manufacture, but I was frustrated as most employers didn’t recognise my skill set or experience.
+I was living up in the Scottish Highlands when I decided to look into furthering my education.
+I had a well-developed set of manual skills for machining, fabrication and manufacture, but I was frustrated as most employers didn’t recognise my skill set or experience.
 I wanted to do something which tied all of my skills together under one qualification, so I started looking for a degree course that would suit me as a mature student.

 I approached the University of Strathclyde and found out about their Product Design Engineering course.

 I thought it seemed like the perfect degree programme for me as it incorporated all aspects of engineering and prototyping into a qualification with the added bonus of design.

 I knew straight away that this qualification would suit me as it complimented my experience while adding additional skills that neatly tied everything into one.

 How did you find out about the Engineering Academy route?